-The University of Oxford has 38 different colleges dotted around the city.
-Many are open to visitors, though check opening hours, especially around exam time.
-Probably the best-known is Christ Church – as much for its role as Hogwarts in the Harry Potter films as for its famous alumni, who include Lewis Carroll, Albert Einstein and 13 British prime ministers.
+The University of Oxford has 38 colleges dotted around the city.
+Many are open to visitors, so start the day with a sneak peek inside (though check opening hours, especially around exam time).
+The best-known college is Christ Church – as much for its role as Hogwarts in Harry Potter as for its famous alumni like Lewis Carroll, Albert Einstein and 13 British prime ministers.

 Have you visited Oxford?
 Do you have any tips to add on what to see, do and eat?